LoZioo/RoboticSystems-Project/README.md

 # RoboticSystems-Project
-RoboticSystems project repository of Davide Scalisi and Luigi Seminara.
+RoboticSystems project repository by Davide Scalisi and Luigi Seminara.

 ## Directory organization
--	`docs`:	documentation of all the project.
+-	`docs`:				documentation of the project.
 -	`lib`:				libraries used inside this project.
+-	`schematics`:	wiring diagrams.
 -	`src`:				source code for both MCUs.